greylabel/mac-dev-playbook/docs/full-mac-setup.md

 export PATH="$HOME/Library/Python/3.9/bin:$PATH"
 ```
 > _If desired, Ansible and Python 3 can be (re)installed by Homebrew when the main playbook is run, and thus managed by `brew` going forward._

+## Other manually installed items
+Install applications that cannot be installed by Homebrew, through the App Store, or via another easy and Ansible-friendly scriptable process.
+This is done before the main playbook is run to ensure apps are in place for tasks that depend on their presence, like configuring the Dock.

 ## Mac Development Ansible Playbook
 ### Get the playbook